 Safe to be Me is a joint Age UK and Opening Doors London resource, and I co-edited this version with Anthony Smith.
 It now has more focus in it on bisexual and trans issues as well as those of being lesbian and gay.
 And obviously, there are updates as the law has changed a lot too in the last ten years in relation to marriage, for example.

 What are the biggest challenges facing older LGBTQ people?

 The challenges are complex.
 It’s a generation that has lived through a time where they’ve either been pathologised as having a mental health problem for being gay or criminalised – before 1967, being gay as a man was illegal.

 Some of the gay people I’ve interviewed had aversion therapy to “cure” them, many lesbian women had lost children in custody battles and had to hide their sexuality in their jobs, or even lost their jobs.
 This is a generation which experienced a huge amount of fear, prejudice and often quite terrible abuse.

 Care professionals need to clearly state that they are not prejudiced – because most of us assume that people are prejudiced until they prove otherwise.

-What can care workers do to be more inclusive and supportive of LGBT people in later life?
+What can care workers do to be more inclusive and supportive of LGBTQ people in later life?